01 of 07

 Known as the "Second City," for its traditional rivalry with New York, or the "Windy City," for its legendary chilly weather, Chicago has architecture, art, and festivals galore, making it not only one of the top cities to visit in the Midwest but also one of the top destinations in the USA.

-A landmark to see is the Buckingham Fountain, as are these best free Chicago tourist attractions.
+A landmark to see is the Buckingham Fountain, one of many free Chicago tourist attractions.
 You can also visit a Chicago museum for free.
-Summer's milder weather makes it a great time to visit the Windy City, and attracts such as The Art of Dr. Suess gallery make it a great family-friendly vacation spot.
+Summer's milder weather makes it a great time to visit the Windy City, and attracts such as The Art of Dr. Seuss gallery make it a great family-friendly vacation spot.

 03 of 07